EDitt/Sunflower_RNAseq/README.md

 `./Sunflower_RNAseq Quality_Assessment Config`
 where `Config` is the full file path to the configuration file

-To get summaries for FastQC results, it is recommended MultiQC is recommended.
+To get summaries for FastQC results, MultiQC is recommended.
 After Quality_Assessment has finished running, load this module:
 `module load MultiQC/1.5-foss-2016b-Python-2.7.14`
 And then while in the output directory containing your FASTQC results, simply run `multiqc .`
 This program will then output summary statistics from your FastQ results

-## Step 2
-Copy data into working 'scratch' directory.

-Count the number of files to make sure you have the number you expect `ls -1 | wc -l`

-## Step 3
-Use Trimmomatic to trim adapter sequence (see script _**Trimm.sh**_)

-## Step 4
+## Step 2: Adapter Trimming
-Use FASTQC to check quality of data and trimming
+The `Trimm.sh` handler uses Trimmomatic to trim adapter sequences from FastQ files.
+This program takes paired-end information into account when doing so.

+It is recommended that you re-run Quality_Assessment after adapter trimming to ensure that the program eliminated any adapter contamination

-## Step 5
+## Step 3: Generate a Genome Index

 Generate genome index for mapping using STAR (only needs to be done once) (see script _**Genome_Index.sh**_)
 You will use the contents of the output file for the next step

-## Step 6
+## Step 4: Read Mapping
 Map reads to your genome index using STAR (see script _**Read_Mapping.sh**__)
   - I mapped reads from separate lanes/runs separately - this allows me to test for batch effects after this step and then combine the bam files from the same samples before proceeding

-## Step 7
+## Step 5: Counting Reads
 First, prepare the reference for RSEM (see script __**RSEM_prep_ref.sh**__)